Come Sing with Me

 Come Sing with Me (我想和你唱) is a Chinese variety music show, broadcast on Hunan Television.
 The show is hosted by Wang Han and the singer Han Hong, which invites exceptional renowned singers and ordinary people like fans.
 Every episode takes about 90 minutes to broadcast.
 The program's first season has 11 episodes, released on 7 May 2016, while the second season has 12 episodes and released on 29 April 2017.
 Mandopop folk singer Fei Yu-ching was the host of the final episode of the first season.
 Come Sing With Me ranked second in the Top 10 Popular China TV Shows in the first half of the year 2016.

-The music party show was manufactured and directed by Wang Qin and their team, which was the main program show of Super Girl (超级女声), Super Boy (快乐男声) and Tian Sheng Yi Dui (天声一队) executive producer.
+The music party show was manufactured and directed by Wang Qin and their team, which was the main program show of Super Girl, Super Boy and Tian Sheng Yi Dui (天声一队) executive producer.
 The music show was exclusively recorded, copyrighted from KuGou, NetEase Music, and broadened by Mango Television.